-COVID-19 Affordable Housing Updates from the Citizens’ Housing and Planning Association: Check out CHAPA’s website for a comprehensive list of state and national updates regarding COVID-19, as well as housing and non-housing resources, and to find out how you can take action.
+CHAPA's COVID-19 Affordable Housing Updates: Check out CHAPA’s website for a comprehensive list of state and national updates regarding COVID-19, as well as housing and non-housing resources, and to find out how you can take action.

 Local Housing Solutions' COVID-19 Resource Webpage: Check out this webpage for resources on homelessness outreach efforts, eviction moratoriums, and other housing-related advice.

 The National Multifamily Housing Council's Emergency Preparedness ListServ: Sign up to be added to a forum for dialogue on a wide range of topics that would require emergency responses.

 The Joint Center for Housing Studies of Harvard University's COVID-19 Housing Resources.

 Northeast Legal Aid and Massachusetts Law Reform Institute's Resource on COVID-19 and Evictions.

 Boston Rent Relief Fund: Mayor Marty Walsh has announced a $3 million Rent Relief Fund to assist Bostonians who are at risk of losing their rental housing due to the COVID-19 pandemic.
 Apply here.